Software Alternatives, Accelerators & Startups

 • Ask HN: What are some good resources for learning about low level disk/file IO?

 I lead a project that included shipping a filesystem driver and a virtual disk on Windows.
 What I did to learn the lower-level APIs, and perform initial testing on the driver, was write a "mirror" drive.
 The user-mode code pointed to a folder on disk, the driver made a virtual disk drive, and all reads and writes in the virtual disk drive went to the mirror folder.
-On Windows, you can implement something like that... - Source: Hacker News / 12 months ago
+On Windows, you can implement something like that... - Source: Hacker News / about 2 years ago

 • Possible to use VeraCrypt without OSXFuse